ongov/ontario-design-system/packages/ontario-design-system-component-library-react/README.md

    The `pkgImporter` helper adds this support by resolving `pkg:` specifiers to the correct Sass files in `node_modules`.

+   If you're importing the precompiled `theme.css` instead (the default recommended path), skip this step — `pkg:` resolution is only relevant when compiling Sass.

 2. Import theme styles

    ```scss